excelta-corp/pos-data-cleaner/docs/Setting up a new distributor.md

 **9**|Ext||
 **10**|Disty||

-We have left Ext blank, but that's okay because we have Cost and Quantity , and the program can do the math.
+We have left Ext blank, but that's okay because we have Cost and Quantity, and the program can do the math.
 Disty is also left blank, as will usually be the case.

-If Bob's Blades had given us a POS file without column names on the first row , the pattern file would look like this instead:
+If Bob's Blades had given us a POS file without column names on the first row, the pattern file would look like this instead:

   ◢|A|B|C
 -----|---|---|---